smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"5120mb"`

-Determines the log file's max size (in megabytes) before file rotation.
+Determines the log file's max size in megabytes before file rotation.
 Having this not set will disable logging to disk.
+If your disk doesn't have enough disk space, the logging will pause and the application will log errors until space is available again.

 ### LOG_FILE_MAX_AGE

 - Default: `"0"`

-Determines the log file's max age (in days) before file rotation.
-Keeping this config with the default value means not to remove old log files.
+Determines the log file's max age in days before file rotation.
+Keeping this config with the default value will not remove log files based on age.

 ### LOG_FILE_MAX_BACKUPS

 - Default: `"1"`

-Determines the max amount of old log files to retain.
-Keeping this config with the default value means to retain all old log files (though `LOG_FILE_MAX_AGE` may still cause them to get deleted).
+Determines the maximum number of old log files to retain.
+Keeping this config with the default value retains all old log files.
+The `LOG_FILE_MAX_AGE` variable can still cause them to get deleted.

 ### LOG_UNIX_TS